difffuse/procedural-interiors-documentation/docs/how-to-use/openings-circulation/windows.md

 # Windows

+You can choose between hinged windows, Fixed or sliding windows by clicking the window icon (1).

 ![Windows Tab](/assets/images/windows1.png)

-## Overview

-You can choose between hinged windows or sliding windows by clicking the window icon (1).

 ## Window Settings